sirthom9123/technical-test/README.md

 - Platform:
 Project (Weather API)
 - User story:
-As an API user I want to get min, max, average and median temperature and humidity for given city and period of time
+As an API user I want to get min, max, average and median temperature and humidity for given city and period of time and store the data in a database.
-- Requirements:
+- Requirements for submission:
+- Fork this Repository to get started.
-Use git for version control publish on GitHub or send us a compressed repo (I will set up a repository for each candidate) if making publicly available, please avoid using 'Yoyo Wallet' in repo name or description
+- Use git for version control.
+- Publish your final codebase on a public GitHub repository or send us a compressed codebase with your answers, please avoid using 'Yoyo Wallet' in repo name or description
+- On completion email the details to wasim@opencitieslab.org

 - Functionality:
 - Create locally running RESTful web API;
 - Use the flask-framework provided on this repo, create an API that accepts a request with 'city' and 'period' args;